Get Wild, Child!

 The first National Wildlife Week observance took place more than 70 years ago.
 Times have changed since that era.
 We’ve been digitalized, glued to the screen, and have lost contact with nature.

-The average child now spends 4-7 minutes outside each day.
+The average child now spends as few as 30 minutes outside each day.
 Compare that to the astounding 7 hours and 38 minutes per day that kids are engaged with electronic media, according to the Kaiser Family Foundation.

 “We’re raising a generation of indoor children who are missing out on the simple joys found in nature,” says Rebecca Garland, Executive Director of NWF’s Be Out There movement.
 “Our kids need to know why they call it the great outdoors.”